NorESMhub/BLOM/README.md

 - [iHAMOCC model description](https://noresm-docs.readthedocs.io/en/latest/model-description/ocn_model.html)

-The [BLOM wiki](https://github.com/NorESMhub/BLOM/wiki) contains information about BLOM-specific topics that is not considered relevant for the general user documentation:
+The [BLOM wiki](https://github.com/NorESMhub/BLOM/wiki) contains information about BLOM-specific topics that is not considered relevant for the general NorESM documentation:
 - working with the BLOM git repository on gitHub
 - running BLOM/iHAMOCC stand-alone test cases
 - details about model structure